StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **Activating deletion period**

 ..
 NOTE::
    The activation of the deletion period will take 7 days.
-It doesn't matter whether you activate the deletion period for the first time or reactivate it after some time.
+Be sure to remind your team members to download the affected documents before they're deleted.

 - Click **Business profile** in the lower left